-It’s critical to know where the organization or team is going.
+- Start with a strategy: It’s critical to know where the organization or team is going.
 For example, what’s important, what’s not, and what are the specific goals?
 While this sounds obvious, it’s an often overlooked step.
 If you struggle with strategy, then learn how to create one before you restructure the organizational chart.
 Remember, structure always follows strategy.

-The Value of Communication and Team Involvement.
+The Value of Communication and Team Involvement

 Don’t expect people to understand it or buy into it right away; chances are, you didn’t at first.
-If you treat people like intelligent adults, the respect you show will be returned two-fold along with the stakeholder's support.
+If you treat people like intelligent adults, the respect you show will be returned, along with stakeholder support.

-Reorganizations are always disruptive and fraught with challenges and risks.
-They should never be taken lightly, and should always have a shelf life of at least five years.
+Restructuring is always disruptive and fraught with challenges and risks.
+It should never be taken lightly, and any changes should always have a shelf life of at least five years.
 If you follow these guidelines, you'll have a better chance of achieving your objectives and minimizing disruption and anxiety.